CUDEN-CLAS/ed/README.md

 3. Defines "extra fields" (aka pseudo fields) for the entity properties.
 This allows the admin to move those fields around or to hide them in the Manage display UI

 ## Demo 4 (ed4.module)
 This demo depends on Entity Plus.
 It replaces the entity controller for `EntityPlusController` to provide seamless Views integration, tokens, Entity Metadata Wrappers and more.
+Token support is provided by enabling Entity Tokens.
 1. The list of Students is now a View.
 All properties defined in hook_schema are available as Views fields and filters
+3. Student entities can be used as contexts in Layouts.
+Also, it's possible to override the path `student/%student` to use a different layout to display student entities (e.g. by placing some of its fields in a different block)
 2. All functionality from ed4 is available

 Feel free to fork and play around.
 Issues and PRs are also welcome.